Establish cause of President Mills' death - AFAG demands

-The Alliance for Accountable Governance (AFAG) will like to lend its voice to the call by the majority of Ghanaians who are demanding to know the circumstances surrounding, as well as the cause of death of the late President, H.E.
-Prof. John Evans Atta-Mills.
+The Alliance for Accountable Governance has added its voice to the calls by the majority of Ghanaians who are demanding to know the circumstances surrounding, as well as the cause of, death of the late President, John Evans Atta-Mills.

-Government has been very reluctant to give the public any information on the cause of death of the late President.
-The Chairman of the Funeral Planning Committee, Mr Totobi Kwakye, has stated that a coroner's inquest was not necessary in the case of the death of President Mills because he died at the 37 Military Hospital and in the competent hands of doctors.
+Chairman of the Funeral Planning Committee, Totobi Kwakye, has stated that a coroner's inquest is not necessary in the case of the death of President Mills because he died at the 37 Military Hospital and in the competent hands of doctors.

-Mr Totobi Kwakye went on to say that information about the cause of death of the late President was a private matter and must be exclusive to his family.
-A family member of the late President appears to support this position.
-We respectfully disagree with it.
+Mr Totobi Kwakye further claimed that information about the cause of death of the late president was a private matter and must be exclusive to his family.

-This view goes contrary to the state of the country's law, which makes it mandatory for a coroner to look into the death of a person who dies not in a hospital or within 24 hours of being brought to a hospital.
-The late President's death falls within this category.
+But, according to a statement issued by AFAG, the position of government 'goes contrary to the state of the country's law, which makes it mandatory for a coroner to look into the death of a person who dies not in a hospital or within 24 hours of being brought to a hospital.
+The late President's death falls within this category.'

-AFAG and, going by the preponderance of public sentiment, the vast majority of Ghanaians are of the view that the cause of the death of our late President is a serious public interest issue and the public must be told before his burial at the weekend.
+The statement added that the cause of the death of the late president is a serious public interest issue, insisting that the public must be told before his burial at the weekend.

-We demand that Government ought not to continue to treating Ghanaian public with disdain and disregard and allow the law to work and deal with this matter with the transparency required to quench all the speculations that their penchant with secrecy has allowed to fester.
+The statement challenged government to stop treating the Ghanaian public 'with disdain and disregard and allow the law to work and deal with this matter with the transparency required to quench all the speculations that their penchant with secrecy has allowed to fester.'